-• one-third of the Past Patent Costs due on or before April 25, 2018 (payment completed);

-- one-third of the Past Patent Costs due on or before April 25, 2019 (payment completed); and - one-third of the Past Patent Costs due on or before April 25, 2020 (payment completed).
+- one-third of the Past Patent Costs due on or before April 25, 2018 (payment completed); - one-third of the Past Patent Costs due on or before April 25, 2019 (payment completed); and - one-third of the Past Patent Costs due on or before April 25, 2020 (payment completed).

 If the Company learns of the substantial infringement of any Patent Rights, the Company will promptly provide the Licensor with notice and reasonable evidence of such infringement (the "Infringement Notice").

 The Licensor and the Company agree to use diligent efforts, in cooperation with each other, to terminate such infringement without litigation.
-If, after ninety days following the effective date of the Infringement against the infringer.
-If, in a suit initiated by the Company, the Licensor arising out of such suit, including any legal fees of legal counsel of the Licensor.
-If, within 120 days of the effective date of an Infringement Notice, the infringer activity has not abated and if Company has not initiated a suit against the infringer, then Licensor may initiate suit for patent infringer, then suit without the consent of the Licensor.
+If, after ninety days following the effective date of the Infringement Notice, the infringing activity has not abated, the Company may initiate suit for patent infringement against the infringer.
+If, in a suit initiated by the Company, the Licensor is involuntarily caused to be joined as a party, the Company agrees to pay any costs incurred by the Licensor arising out of such suit, including any legal fees of legal counsel of the Licensor.
+If, within 120 days of the effective date of an Infringement Notice, the infringing activity has not abated and if Company has not initiated a suit against the infringer, then Licensor may initiate suit for patent infringement against the infringer and the Company may not join such suit without the consent of the Licensor.